-We have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Iora Hotels Private Limited (hereinafter called the Company).
-Secretarial Audit was conducted in a manner that the Company and also the information provided by provided us a reasonable basis for evaluating the Company, its officers, agents and authorised corporate conducts/statutory compliances and representatives during the conduct of Secretarial expressing our opinion thereon.
+We have conducted the Secretarial Audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by Iora Hotels Limited's books, papers, minute books, forms Private Limited (hereinafter called the Company).
+Secretarial Audit was conducted in a manner that the Company and also the information provided by provided us a reasonable basis for evaluating the the Company, its officers, agents and authorised corporate conducts/statutory compliances and representatives during the conduct of Secretarial expressing our opinion thereon.